jekhokie/jekhokie.github.io/_posts/2016-08-23-installing-kafka.markdown

 ##### Configuration/Setup

-The configuration file for Kafka is in config/server.properties.
+The configuration file for Kafka is in `config/server.properties`.
 There are quite a few tunable parameters in this file, but one of note is `zookeeper.connect` which tells Kafka where its ZooKeeper instance is located (defaults to 'localhost:2181', which is fine for this exercise).
 By default, the single Kafka broker listens on port 9092.
+If you wish to access Kafka from outside the virtual machine on which it is being installed, it is best to also configure the `listeners` parameter to explicitly bind the service to the interface that contains an IP address that is reachable by outside sources.
+In summary, the following configurations are acceptable in the `config/server.properties`, where `<IP_ADDRESS>` is an IP address of the host virtual machine that is reachable from outside the machine itself:

+{% highlight bash %}
+$ sudo vim config/server.properties
+# ensure at least the following are set:
+#   listeners=PLAINTEXT://<IP_ADDRESS>:9092
+#   zookeeper.connect=localhost:2181
+{% endhighlight %}

 Kafka can be a memory hog (part of the benefits it provides related to speed).
 If developing on a local VM it is likely a good idea to memory constrain the Kafka process, which is the KAFKA_HEAP_OPTS parameter